Purpose: This help guide will walk you through the three steps of processing your payroll.

 - If an employee has a wage or demographic record end and a new record starts within the pay period range, we will use the record that was effective at the beginning of the pay period for reference on which information to use on the payroll.
 This may cause an employee to be underpaid.
 If you need to override this, you can do so in Step 2 of running payroll.

 - If an employee is terminated during a pay cycle but was active on the pay cycle start date, we will still include them in that payroll run.
 Please complete the Final Pay Date field during offboarding to prevent missing pay for a terminated employee.
+If your terminated employee is salaried and terminates mid-pay-period, you will need to prorate the salary paid out in Step 1 to eliminate overpayment.
+Note: The hours shown on the salary employee's pay stub will show the prorated hours.

 Run payroll in the Payroll Center